 Mass production of textiles and clothing

-Why are clothes so cheap - and who pays for it?
+Why are clothes so cheap - and who pays the price?

-Have you ever wondered how it's possible for a new T-shirt to sell for less than five euros?
-The answer lies in the mass production of textiles and clothing - a phenomenon that has shaped the way we consume, but also leaves its mark on the environment and human rights.
+Have you ever wondered how a new T-shirt can be sold for less than five euros?
+The answer lies in the mass production of textiles - a phenomenon that has reshaped our consumption habits, but also leaves its mark on the environment and human rights.

 Faster, more, cheaper

-To minimize prices, production is exported to countries where wages are low and working conditions are often inadequate.
-A garment can travel thousands of kilometers before it ends up on a store shelf - and is often forgotten in the back of a closet after purchase.
+To minimize prices, production is moved to countries where wages are low and working conditions are often inadequate.
+A piece of clothing can travel thousands of kilometres before it ends up on a shelf – and often gets forgotten in the back of a wardrobe.

 The environment pays a heavy price

-Yes, it is.
-More and more consumers are starting to question the mass production model and are looking for more sustainable alternatives: locally produced, made from recycled materials and products that last.
-Quality, origin and story are starting to weigh more than price in clothing choices.
+Yes, there are.
+More and more people are looking for more sustainable alternatives: locally produced, made from recycled materials, and durable products.
+Quality, origin, and story are starting to matter more than price.

 Mass production is not a law of nature.
 It is a choice, as is more sustainable consumption.